Is your indoor cat is suffering from constipation/ diarrhea? Or your furball has become a big ball?

 Fibers facilitate a lot in the management of Diabetes.
 Excessive fibers may prevent the metabolization of glucose and fats.
 So this is how your cat will not going to have a high glycemic level and she will lose some weight too.

-Beside this, cat parent should look after the amount of food cat is consuming.
+Besides this, cat parents should look after the amount of food cat is consuming.
 Everything is good within limits.
 Ideally, a kitty should have low carbohydrates and high protein along with high fibers in her diet.
 Make sure to consult with your vet before making any changes in your diabetic cat’s diet.

 High Fiber Cat Food For Diarrhea: